NUMLDS/tweet-as-trump/README.md

 ├── config                            <- Directory for configuration files │   ├── local/                        <- Directory for keeping environment variables and other local configurations that *do not sync** to Github
 │   ├── logging/                      <- Configuration of python loggers
 │   ├── flaskconfig.py                <- Configurations for Flask API
+│   ├── config.yaml                   <- Configurations for model pipeline
 │
 ├── data                              <- Folder that contains data used or generated.
 Only the external/ and sample/ subdirectories are tracked by git.
-│   ├── raw/                          <- Raw data downloaded from Kaggle, will be synced with git │   ├── external/                     <- External data sources, usually reference data,  will be synced with git │   ├── sample/                       <- Sample data used for code development and testing, will be synced with git │
+│   ├── raw/                          <- Raw data downloaded from Kaggle, will be synced with git │   ├── external/                     <- External data sources, used to store NLTK data, will be synced with git │   ├── pipeline/                     <- Data artifacts in model pipeline │
-├── deliverables/                     <- Any white papers, presentations, final work products that are presented or delivered to a stakeholder
+├── deliverables/                     <- Presentation slides
 │
-├── docs/                             <- Sphinx documentation based on Python docstrings.
-Optional for this project.
+├── figures/                          <- Figures for documentation
 │
-├── figures/                          <- Generated graphics and figures to be used in reporting, documentation, etc │
 ├── models/                           <- Trained model objects (TMOs), model predictions, and/or model summaries │
-├── notebooks/
-│   ├── archive/                      <- Develop notebooks no longer being used.
-│   ├── deliver/                      <- Notebooks shared with others / in final state
-│   ├── develop/                      <- Current notebooks being used in development.
-│   ├── template.ipynb                <- Template notebook for analysis with useful imports, helper functions, and SQLAlchemy setup.
+├── src/                              <- Source data for the project │
+├── test/                             <- Files necessary for running model tests (see documentation below) │
+├── app.py                            <- Flask wrapper for running the model
 │
-├── reference/                        <- Any reference material relevant to the project │
+├── run.py                            <- Simplifies the execution of the src scripts │
-├── src/                              <- Source data for the project │   ├── add_tweets.py/                <- Python script for creating database and adding data │   ├── s3.py/                        <- Python script for uploading raw data to S3
+├── requirements.txt                  <- Python package dependencies
 │
-├── test/                             <- Files necessary for running model tests (see documentation below) │   ├── test_s3.py/                   <- Python script for testing s3-related functionalities
-│
-├── app.py                            <- Flask wrapper for running the model
-├── run.py                            <- Simplifies the execution of one or more of the src scripts
-├── requirements.txt                  <- Python package dependencies
 ├── Dockerfile                        <- Dockerfile for building image to upload data to s3 and create database
 ```